 Your guests will often be interested in what the area local to your hotel has to offer.
 So if there are attractions nearby that are worth a visit, be sure to include your own images of them.

-Or if your property is situated in a beautiful, rural setting, right away from it all, make sure this is also conveyed in your imagery.
+Or if your property is situated in a beautiful, rural setting away from the hustle and bustle, make sure this is also conveyed in your imagery.

 Perhaps you have a knock out swimming pool or spa facility at your hotel?
 Or architecture to stop you in your tracks?
 Whatever you consider to be your hotel’s unique selling point, make sure it is captured on film and made a feature of online.

 How should I prepare my holiday accommodation for the photography shoot?

 Preparing in advance for a photography shoot will help ensure that the day itself goes without a hitch.

 The team at ACT Studios are experts and offer helpful guidance for your own particular location.
 We will liaise with you well in advance, to make sure the whole process runs as smoothly as possible.

 But in general, the more thought you put into making your property look great, the easier it will be to capture this.
 So if you have a log burner or open fire, make sure it is lit.
 Check that all the light bulbs are working (we have our own professional lighting equipment but it always looks good to photograph a room with the occasional lights switched on).

 More and more guests are looking for hot tubs when they hire a holiday cottage, so if your property does have one, then it needs to be fully functioning on the day of the shoot.